westwardfishdme/COMP170-study-repository/readme.md

 build contraptions, it follows the same laws.
 Or if you have played around with electrical circuit diagrams, you would also know these by heart.

-These are the following logic gates and rules, I have also pointed out which one's you really need to know.
+These are the following boolean operators that perform logic gates and rules, I have also pointed out which one's you really need to know.
 - `and` <<
 - `or` <<
 - `xor` <<